-- 1. From the taskbar, select the network status icon. - 2.
-Select View Connection Settings. - 3.
-Under the Mobile broadband section, select the network status icon.
+- 1. From the taskbar, select the network status icon. - Select Network & Internet Settings. - 3.
+Under Network & Internet, select Status.

 Some mobile network operators require the use of a subscriber identity module (SIM) card.
 A SIM card contains basic information about you, such as a personal identification number (PIN), as well as network information.
 Some computers include a SIM card that is preinstalled.
 If the SIM card is not preinstalled, it may be included with the HP Mobile Broadband documents provided with your computer, or the mobile network operator may provide it separately from the computer.